singerdmx/flutter-quill/doc/migration.md

 }
 ```

-which usually share common things, it also add an extra property which was not exist, which is `childBuilder` which allow to rendering custom widget based on the state of the button and the options it
+which usually share common things, it also add an extra property which was not exist, which is `childBuilder` which allow to rendering of custom widget based on the state of the button and the options it

 ```dart
 QuillToolbar(